ServBay Cross-Platform Data Migration Guide

 Step 9: Restart All Services

-- Go to the Packages section in the left sidebar.
+- Go to the Packages section in the left navigation bar.

-- For every package you have installed, restart it: first, toggle its switch off to disable it, then toggle again to enable it.
-This process ensures that all services start using the data and configuration you just migrated.
+- For each package you’ve installed, restart it individually: first, toggle the switch to disable it, then toggle it again to enable.
+This ensures all services start with the migrated data and configurations.

 Step 10: Migration Complete

-Congratulations!
-Your ServBay data migration is now complete.
-You can now use ServBay on your new M series Mac as normal.
-Be sure to check that your websites, databases, and all services are functioning as expected.
+Your ServBay data migration is now complete!
+You can start using ServBay on your new device.
+Check your websites, databases, and all services to confirm everything is working as expected.

 Frequently Asked Questions (FAQ)

-- Q: Can I skip the step of contacting technical support to convert the
+- Q: Can I skip contacting technical support to convert the

 config.data